BUSM Historical Timeline

 BDIC established (BioSquare Discovery & Innovation Center) by BUMC to be a university resurce for BU faculty to seek advice and access to facilities in support of further commercial and promising ventures.

-Audio Digest Foundation $100,000 grant for BUSM continuing education program - one of five to get the grant.
+Audio Digest Foundation $100,000 grant for BUSM continuing education program - one of five schools chosen.

 Drs.
 Danru Lee and Howard Liu teamed up with the Voice of America Health Program via Satellite TV and Internet to help people in China and US better understand values and limits in both traditional Western and Chinese medicine.